ibm-cloud-docs/Registry/registry_trusted_content.md

     ```
     {: pre}

     The output instructs you to export the Docker Content Trust environment variable.

-For example:
+    **Example**

     ```
     user:~ user$ ibmcloud cr login
     Logging in to 'registry.ng.bluemix.net'...
     Logged in to 'registry.ng.bluemix.net'.

-    To set up your Docker client with content trust, export the following environment variable: export DOCKER_CONTENT_TRUST_SERVER=https://registry.ng.bluemix.net:4443
+    To set up your Docker client with content trust, export the following environment variable:
+    export DOCKER_CONTENT_TRUST_SERVER=https://registry.ng.bluemix.net:4443
     ```
     {: screen}